 - Possible Higher Insurance Cost Since new-car leasing and loan companies typically require full-coverage insurance, your insurance might cost you more than you would normally have on your other vehicles, especially if you normally carry only state-required liability insurance.
 However, insurance cost can be minimized by shopping for the best leased-vehicle rates at different companies.
 Get your free auto insurance quote from Esurance in minutes & start saving today!

 - Higher Credit Requirement Leasing normally requires a higher credit score than buying with a loan.
 For those with marginal credit, a large down payment or security deposit may allow you to be approved.
-If you don’t know your credit scores, you should — all three of them.
-Check all 3 of your current credit scores now!
+If you don’t know your credit score, you should.

 Leverage the Primary Advantage of Leasing

 The primary advantage of leasing is the financial savings achieved by little or no initial cash outlay and lower monthly payments.
 For those people who don’t need the savings for paying the mortgage and other bills, using the money for investments can make leasing even more attractive and multiply the financial benefits.

 Although leasing offers attractive benefits to automotive consumers, those benefits should be weighed against any potential disadvantages.
 There are pros and cons to be examined before making a decision.

 Furthermore, there are financial differences between buying and leasing that should be considered.
 See our exclusive Lease vs Buy Calculator for more details.